bobpeers/Alteryx_SDK_Data_Hash/README.md

 * whirlpool

 ## Outputs
-Sucessful operations will be out put to the O-Output, The hash will be appended to the incoming data.
+Sucessful operations will be output to the O-Output, The hash will be appended to the incoming data.